KFVS-TV: Coverage area

 KFVS refers to its viewing area as "The Heartland", which is included in KFVS-DT2's on-air branding.
 KFVS serves more than fifty counties in four states including all of southeastern Missouri, southern Illinois, western Kentucky, and northwestern Tennessee.
 KFVS considers Clay County as the only northeastern Arkansas county in its viewing area as shown during its nightly weather segments which be seen in the local temperature graphic.
 Cable systems in Corning, Piggott, Rector, Marmaduke, Pollard, Greenway, St. Francis, and Lafe, Arkansas list KFVS on their local cable lineups.
 However, Jonesboro and Lake City cable systems do not carry the station.
 According to DirecTV, KFVS is still carried on its Jonesboro area lineup as a local channel.

-While broadcasting an analog signal, a portion of its off-air signal reached into the Missouri Bootheel overlapping with sister stations WMC-TV in Memphis, Tennessee and KAIT in Jonesboro.
-During the analog era, KFVS' coverage area overlapped with (now also a sister station) KMOV in St. Louis.
-In fact, channel 12's over-the-air coverage extended as far north as the St. Louis suburb of Belleville, Illinois.
-Cable systems in several northern KFVS counties and southern KMOV counties carried both stations.
+While broadcasting an analog signal, a portion of its off-air signal reached into the Missouri Bootheel overlapping with sister stations WMC-TV in Memphis, Tennessee, and KAIT in Jonesboro.
+During the analog era, KFVS' coverage area overlapped with KMOV in St. Louis, extending as north as Belleville, Illinois, with cable systems on the edge of both markets providing both stations until CBS forced carriage of only the market's given affiliate on those systems in the early 2010s.